The video experts blog

 - Modular user interface

 OBS supports multiple camera sources natively.
 These sources (up to 8 of them) can easily be monitored via the Multiview feature.
-Multiview also makes it easy to see multi-camera streams and transition to any of them with a single click.
+Multiview also makes it easy to see multi-camera streams and transition to any of them with a single or double click.

 Key Features: